maelsan/faker-push/README.md

 By default, I use `RANDOM` with a little operation for restrict to a regular push.
 If you don't understand, just don't touch.

 ## INSTALL
+First of all, during the installation process, don't use `sudo`, `su`, or anything else. faker-push need to acces to your user, and if you use a root user, he will not be able to work.

 Clone this repository and move him to ***a suitable place*** (because you will not able to move him after, not without change configuration).

 Now, to automatize this shellscript (for daily push, without manual launch each time), you have to use a specific method according to your OS.
 Follow these instructions.